 What is Plug Valve?

-Plug valve is used in place of gate valve where a quick operation is required.
+It is used in place of a gate valve where the quick operation is required.
 It can be used in high-pressure temperature services.

 Plug Valve Parts

-Typical plug valve is consisting of body, bonnet, stem and plug.
-The seat is an integral part of the body in case of lubricated plug valve.
-For non-lubricated plug valve, a non-metallic seat is used to improve leak tightness of the valve.
+The typical plug valve is consisting of a body, bonnet, stem, and plug.
+The seat is an integral part of the body in case of a lubricated type.
+For a non-lubricated type, a non-metallic seat is used to improve leak tightness of the valve.